 However, there is still a universal idea to be gleaned from the lime incident in Little Women.
 Amy was not innocent of wrong; even though the teacher’s reaction was too severe.
 Amy’s mother had warned her that this preoccupation with popular fads was going to cause problems.
 There is an absurdity to being caught up in fads, the smart phones with garish glittery cases, neon colored athletic shoes, and license character backpacks (which carry a trendy price tag as well).
 And, it is not just teenagers that assume these kinds of things guarantee the envy of others.

 Adults also follow fads because they long for something new and different, but not so new and different as to scare conformists.
 They want a fad that others will flock too, also.
 What is the purpose of being the first person to have (fill in the blank), if nobody else really wants one?
 That is why fads play particular havoc with the arts.
 When a creative person experiments to perfect a new type of writing, visual art or music, they long for it to be acknowledged and accepted.
 Once it is accepted into the mainstream, multitudes of others copy it.
 Like a copy of a copy the later renditions are lower quality.

 In writing, a fresh new set of characters in a unique setting is not allowed to exist for only one magnificent tale.
 They must be used in story after story until the audience notes a decline in the plots and character development.
-Rather than let a single creative narratives stand as it is, we milk the world for as many stories as possible.
-Then, the uniqueness fades quickly.
-Creating a work of art that spawns a fad, has its own price.
-Amy got off easy with a public whipping and the loss of her precious limes.
+Rather than let a single creative narrative stand as it is, we milk it for as many stories as possible.
+The uniqueness fades quickly.
+Creating a work of art that spawns a fad has its own price.
+Amy got off easy with public humiliation and the loss of her precious limes.

 Art work from photo by Tristan, CC BY SA